rubenrabb01/Modeling-MacFish-database/Use of reservoir parts.md

 ```
 ### Fit Proportional Odds Model (POGLMM) to  the data of use of reservoir parts

-We will consider a logit model with four factors for the ordered response in reservoir parts use fitted using the _clmm_ function for mixed-effects models in library **ordinal**
+We will consider a logit model with four factors for the ordered response in "reservoir parts use" fitted using the _clmm_ function for mixed-effects models in library **ordinal**

 Our logic is as follows:
   - Dam: "0" (Fish show closeness to source and low displacement from it)